Land ownership in Canada: Recent trends

 In the last century, the trend in Canada has been for a smaller percentage of people to own land, as more urbanization has turned people into renters.
 Still Canada has one of the world's highest rates of home ownership, which actually increased during the economic boom of the mid 2000s.
 In 2008, of the 12.4 million households in Canada, more than 8.5 million, over two-thirds (68.4%) owned their home, the highest rate since 1971.
 Much of the recent increases were in the form of condominiums, however, which are not land ownership in the traditional sense.
 In 1981, less than 4% of owner households owned condominiums.
 By 2001, this proportion had more than doubled to 9%, and by 2006, it had reached 10.9%.
 Again, this reflects the impact of urbanization which has changed land holding patterns substantially.

-In rural areas, the trend has been towards further farm consolidation.
+In rural areas, the trend has been towards commercial farming operations.
 The number of farms has continually decreased since the end of the pioneering era in Western Canada (as recently as the 1930s in some regions, but more generally 1914), and at the same time, farm sizes have increased.

-The other trend in rural Canada is for more urbanites to own summer homes, cottages, cabins, acreages, and hobby farms.
-This is especially apparent in areas that are situated within a convenient driving distance of major urban centres.
-Because Canada's major urban centres were historically founded on prime agricultural land, the end result is a permanent loss of agricultural land.
-This trend is further exacerbated by low-density residential subdivisions being constructed at the margins of cities, as well as the appearance of isolated rural residential "satellite subdivisions" specifically designed for complete car dependency.
+This along with the phasing out of national passenger rail on the lines that serviced these areas has led to the near abandonment of many small rural towns across these regions with both a detrimental impact to the local economy and landscape.
+A recent trend toward greenbelt housing, cottages, acreages, and hobby farms has been fueled by an abundance of jobs in the oil & gas sector, speculation due to a rise of agricultural GDP in recent years and the cost of urban real estate that may in cases justify daily commuting to nearby cities particularly with the reintroduction of passenger rail as well as other modes of public transit.